Queen Elizabeth II’s Platinum Jubilee kicks off with pomp

 Credit: David Cliff

-A handful of workers walk down the Mall leading to Buckingham Palace in London, Thursday June 2, 2022, on the first of four days of celebrations to mark the Platinum Jubilee.
+Police officers remove a man who ran into the path of the royal procession on The Mall, London, ahead of the Trooping the Color ceremony in London, Thursday June 2, 2022, on the first of four days of celebrations to mark the Platinum Jubilee.
 The events over a long holiday weekend in the U.K. are meant to celebrate the monarch's 70 years of service.
 (AP Photo/David Cliff)

 Credit: David Cliff

-A handful of workers walk down the Mall leading to Buckingham Palace in London, Thursday June 2, 2022, on the first of four days of celebrations to mark the Platinum Jubilee.
+Police officers remove a man who ran into the path of the royal procession on The Mall, London, ahead of the Trooping the Color ceremony in London, Thursday June 2, 2022, on the first of four days of celebrations to mark the Platinum Jubilee.
 The events over a long holiday weekend in the U.K. are meant to celebrate the monarch's 70 years of service.
 (AP Photo/David Cliff)

 Credit: David Cliff